sheldonsoudin/LLM_Inference_time_ablation_Iterative_analysis/README.md

 ## Pythia 410 Million Parameters

 Pythia-410M is a transformer-based causal language model from EleutherAI’s Pythia suite, a family of models designed for interpretability research.
 According to the model card, Pythia-410M has about 405 million total parameters (302 million non-embedding parameters), uses a GPT-NeoX architecture with 24 layers, model width 1024, and 16 attention heads, Biderman et al. describe the broader Pythia project as a research-oriented setup for studying how language models develop across scale and training rather than as a chat-style product model.
+The Pythia410 was trained on “The Pile” dataset, an 800GB dataset designed for language models, this is far more than what was streamed for the for scratch model.

 ## Ablation Protocol